davidherszenhaut/OpenEvalWebApplication/README.md

 ### New software features for this release

+* Finished the base version of the application.

 ### Bug fixes made since the last release

 * The search bar in `all-classes.html` now updates the class list automatically, without the user having to press a button to update the class list.

 ### Known bugs and defects

+* Proper log in has not yet been implemented.
 * The class list in `all-classes.html` currently shows only the course ID, not the course name.

 ## Install Guide

 ### Prerequisites

+* A terminal
+* A web browser

 ### Dependent libraries